sklf/USTC_lab/content/zh/authors/FangZhou/_index.md

 ---
 # Display name
-title: "Fang Zhou"
+title: 周放
 weight: 79
 # Username (this should match the folder name and the name on publications)
-authors:
-- "Fang Zhou"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD student
+role: 博士生

 # Organizations/Affiliations
 organizations:
+- name: 中国科学技术大学
 - url: "https://www.ustc.edu.cn/"

 # Short bio (displayed in user profile at end of posts)